trygvea/face-best/README.md

 Strategies:
   - Use facial landmarks to learn the best embedding possible
-  - Or, maybe just use embeddings and calculate a good quality metric
+  - Or, maybe just use embeddings and calculate a good quality metric (see below)

 # WIP - Work in progress